timvisee/hhs-p7-spark-docker/INSTALLATION_WINDOWS.md

   access these files though, so you should be fine!
 If you'd like to access them anyway, some specific commands must be used.
 * The performance of Jupyter Notebook might be slightly worse.
+* You must run the `stop.bat` script before shutting down your Windows machine, or else you might corrupt the virtual machine running the container instance.

 ## More information
 For more information, a list of commands,